-The recent recall of Blue Bell ice cream after several deaths were attributed to its listeria-tainted ice cream has caused many people to wonder if their favorite treat is safe to eat.
-The Wall Street Journal article, “The Lessons of a Deadly Ice Cream Recall” states that three small ice cream manufacturers in addition to Blue Bell have also found listeria in their ice cream.
+Several years ago, Blue Bell ice cream was recalled after several deaths were attributed to its listeria-tainted ice cream.
+People started to wonder if ice cream was safe to eat, especially when three small ice cream manufacturers (in addition to Blue Bell) discovered listeria in their ice cream as well.

 Most ice creams also have other “gums” and thickeners to extend the shelf life.